-The CGN Committee is of the view that the granting of options is an appropriate method of providing long-term incentives to senior management of the Company and, in general, aligns the interests of senior management with those of the shareholders by enabling senior management to participate in and be rewarded by an increase in the market price of the Company's common shares.
+The CGN Committee is of the view that the granting of options is an appropriate method of providing longterm incentives to senior management of the Company and, in general, aligns the interests of senior management with those of the shareholders by enabling senior management to participate in and be rewarded by an increase in the market price of the Company's common shares.
 Participation in the Stock Option Plan also provides a significant incentive to the participants to enter into and subsequently to continue their employment with the Company, particularly when the Company may not have the financial resources and/or pension and other benefit plans to attract and retain experienced personnel.
-In addition, the CGN Committee is of the view that the Company's compensation mix must be consistent with industry norms which supports the provision by the Company of a longer term compensation incentive.
+In addition, the CGN Committee is of the view that the Company of a longer term compensation incentive.
 This longer term compensation incentive is best realized by providing compensation linked to share price performance such as options.
 The number and terms of options previously granted to the named executives have been and are expected to continue to be taken into account, as well as the number and terms of options granted by peer group companies in determining whether and in what quantity new option grants should be made in any year.
 Also, as discussed under "Base Salary and Bonus" above, additional options have been granted to members of senior management in lieu of receipt by them of certain specified cash salary amounts.